Essential Facts About François Boucher

 3. He painted very sensual peasants in his artworks

 Their faces remind one of porcelain dolls and the elegance of their images echoes with eroticism.
-Additionally, just pay your attention to the captions of François Boucher’s artworks: Are they Thinking About Grapes, The Fountain of Love… They sound truly romantic, don’t they?
+Additionally, just pay attention to the captions of François Boucher’s artworks: Are they Thinking About Grapes, The Fountain of Love… They sound truly romantic, don’t they?

 4. François Boucher made a portrait of a girl from Casanova’s memoirs